standardloop/knowledge-transfer/README.md

 # knowledge-transfer

-Large repo full of documentation and proof of concepts.
+Repo full of documentation, and code from [Medium articles](https://medium.com/@standardloop).